Toggle Menu

 What is a Panic Attack?

-A panic attack is a sudden episode of intense fear or discomfort that reaches a peak within minutes and is accompanied by physical and psychological symptoms.
-Panic attacks are not life-threatening, but they can feel overwhelming and frightening.
+A panic attack is a sudden surge of intense fear or discomfort that quickly reaches its peak and causes a range of physical and emotional panic disorder symptoms.
+While panic attacks are not dangerous, they can feel extremely overwhelming and may leave individuals feeling frightened, helpless, or out of control.

 • Pounding heart, palpitations, or fast heart rate